funny/pprof/README_EN.md

 Introduction
 ============

-This package helps you to monitor overall situation of your Go application.
+This package helps you to monitor pprof situation of your Go application.

 Install
 =======

-Use `go get github.com/funny/overall` command to install it into your project.
+Use `go get github.com/funny/pprof` command to install it into your project.

-And import `github.com/funny/overall` in your code.
+And import `github.com/funny/pprof` in your code.

 GC summary
 ==========